Everything You Need to Know About a Detached Retina

 Also see: 5 unexpected consequences of diabetes

-We know that eye injuries are never a good thing, but we aren’t always aware of what injuries can lead to in the future.
+We know that eye injuries are never a good thing, but we aren’t always aware of what these injuries can lead to in the future.

 There are more documented cases of detached retinas due to blows to the eye or carelessness than as a result of an illness.